Recent Durham Health Data

 To capture information about the Latino community in Durham County, a random sample of households in census blocks that were >50% Hispanic/Latino was also performed.
 These findings are representative only of these census blocks, which include 30% of Durham's Latino population.
 This population has lower median income than the Latino community of Durham as a whole, and these findings should not be applied to the full Durham County Latino population.
 These results are available here: Durham County high-proportion Latino neighborhood health survey results

-The results of the 2011 Youth Risk Behavior Survey (YRBS) of middle and high school students in Durham Public Schools are have been analyzed.
-The full report and two briefs (one for high school and one for middle school results) are currently available.
+The results of the 2013 Youth Risk Behavior Survey (YRBS) of middle and high school students in Durham Public Schools are have been analyzed.
+A report (with both middle and high school data) and a data report containing all results are available.